 Native to: Tropical South Asia, Africa, and Austrailia

-Larger than a nickel, smaller than a silver dollar, and usually about the size of a Quarter.
-You do not need to feed them, they are filter feeders, and they will feed off micro-organisms and waste in your aquarium!
+This little clam is usually shipped about the size of a nickel.
+You do not need to feed them, they are filter feeders, and they will feed off micro-organisms and waste in your aquarium substrate!
 When you first get them, acclimate them as you would any other new fish, drop them in your aquarium, and gently push them just a touch into your substrate.
 They prefer to bury themselves in "small" gravel or sand substrates, so no larger- sized rock substrates, however we have kept them for decades in old tanks that had fairly chuncky rock and they did well.
 They will move around on their own, and will NOT disturb your plants or their roots.
 They will live, well, probably forever because in time they will hopefully produce baby clams that will grow up just like Mommy and Daddy.